 - Reduction of construction costs for housing

-Unlike Hoover’s FHLB, Home Owner’s Loan Corporation (HOLC) and the Federal Housing Authority (FHA), two innovation of FDR’s New Deal, have had a permanent and lasting impact on the housing market.
+Unlike Hoover’s short-lived FHLB, two innovation of FDR’s New Deal, Home Owner’s Loan Corporation (HOLC) and the Federal Housing Authority (FHA), have had a permanent and lasting impact on the housing market.
 HOLC was created on June 13, 1933 through Home Owners’ Loan Act of 1933.
 HOLC refinanced tens of thousands of mortgages in danger of defaults and/or foreclosure.
 It even gave low-interest loans to permit homeowners to recover homes lost to foreclosure.
 Between July 1933 and June 1935, HOLC provided $3 billion for over a million mortgages.

 “Probably no single measure consolidated so much middle-class support for a new deal [than the creation of HOLC]”.